richelbilderbeek/conquer_chess/FAQ.md

    but the king will take more damage when attacked
  * A pawn can attack by en-passant, for a limited amount of time

+## Game settings

+### What is the game speed?

+Under normal game speed, a piece moves one square (Euclidean distance) per second.